There are European and UK rules governing how you can ship waste into or out of the country.

 - the quantity of waste in the shipment you receive

-- the expected date of recovery or disposal
+- the approximate date of recovery or disposal

-- the name and signature of a person at the destination facility with authorisation to receive the waste shipment
+- the name and signature of a person at the destination facility with authorisation to confirm the receipt of the waste shipment

-- keep a copy of the completed document called a ‘certificate of receipt’ for at least 3 years
+- keep a copy of the completed movement document for at least 3 years from the date the shipment starts

 Reject the waste